Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 In order to realize effective use of patent information in medium and small-sized enterprises and universities/research institutions, NCIPI dispatches Patent Information Advisers to each prefecture to give advices for patent information search method, and to hold training courses, thus responding to various demands regarding the use of the patent information.

 Studies to identify trends in new technology, e.g., by the use of patent statistics, preparation of monographs, etc.

-In FY 2004, the JPO conducted the survey concerning the following 12 themes:
+In FY 2005, the JPO conducted surveys concerning the following themes:

 IX.
 Other relevant matters